ShareCastG52/Q2_Project/README.md

 Will there be a development branch cut off of master off of which feature branches will be cut, or, will feature branches simply be cut off of master?

+## Review process
-As PR's are submitted,  team member  A submitting the changes will communicate their interest in merging in features to the  team member B. Then time will be allotted for member B to review the changes and ask for clarification from member A. Discussion will ensue and pull requests will be resolved as team mambers A and B get back on the same pages with new features.
+As PR's are submitted,  team member A who is submitting the changes will communicate their interest in merging in features to team member B. Then time will be allotted for member B to review the changes and ask for clarification from member A as needed.
+Discussion will ensue and pull requests will be resolved as team members A and B get back on the same pages with new features.
+During this time, github Issues for the specific feature shall be reconciled and when resolved, given the go-ahead to merge.

+## Communications
+The ShareCast team will utilize Slack for communications of new Pull Requests and after the review process is complete, and test have been run, dev branches from Individual forks shall be merged into the master project folder.
+Conflicts shall be handled locally so that a minimum number of them show up when merging into the project master branch.

+Members merging changes shall communicate that merges have been accepted and indicate that other team members should pull down new changes to their forks.

+Github Issues will be used to identify and track various issues with specific features from the organizations' repo.
+As issues arise, they will be grouped by feature / milestone and closed when resolved.

+## Team rights
+All members will have the right to merge PR's after review process